EddieHubCommunity/open-source-practice/README.md

 ## How to contribute (overall process)

-1. Fork the project.
-Using the gray `Fork` button in the top right of this page
+1. Fork the project using the gray `Fork` button in the top right of this page
 2. Make any changes in your forked repo
 3. On this repo, click `Pull Requests` (which is the third option at the top of this page after the options `Code` and `Issues`) and raise a Pull Request by clicking the green `New Pull Request` button and selecting your fork from the right dropdown field.

-You can ask questions by raising an issue.
+You can ask questions by raising an [issue](https://github.com/EddieHubCommunity/hacktoberfest-practice/issues/new).

-## How to clone the repo and make changes locally after forking
+## How to clone the repository and make changes locally

 - Click on the green `Code` button, then either the HTTPS or SSH option and, click the icon to copy the URL.
 Now you have a copy of the project.
 Thus, you can play around with it locally on your computer.

 - Run the following commands into a terminal window (Command Prompt, Powershell, Terminal, Bash, ZSH).
-Do this to download the forked copy of this repo to your computer.
+Do this to download the forked copy of this repository to your computer.

 ```shell
   git clone https://github.com/YOUR_GITHUB_USERNAME/hacktoberfest-practice.git